kiigame/adventure_engine/README.md

 Running unit tests
 ------------------

-After installing with install npm, you should be able to run
+After installing with npm install, you should be able to run

  * npm test